awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 `ServiceName`
 Optional
-The name of the AWS service that the API method belongs to\.
+The name of the AWS service that the API call belongs to\.
 **Type:** String

 #### DomainDetails<a name="asff-action-awsapicallaction-domaindetails"></a>